CMU-313/CMU-313.github.io/docs/syllabus.md

 Any violation of this policy is cheating.
 The minimum penalty for cheating (including plagiarism) will be a zero grade for the whole assignment.
 Cheating incidents will also be reported through University channels, with possible additional disciplinary action (see the above-linked University Policy on Academic Integrity).

-If you have any question about how this policy applies in a particular situation, ask the instructors or TAs for clarification."
+If you have any question about how this policy applies in a particular situation, ask the instructors or TAs for clarification.

 Note that the instructors respect honesty in these (and indeed most!) situations.